aditya-kapile/to-do-app/readme.txt

-Hello This is my todo app
+Hello , This is my simple todo app